apache/spark/docs/structured-streaming-programming-guide.md

 </div>
 </div>

-With foreachBatch, you can do the following.
+With `foreachBatch`, you can do the following.

 - **Reuse existing batch data sources** - For many storage systems, there may not be a streaming sink available yet, but there may already exist a data writer for batch queries.
-Using foreachBatch(), you can use the batch data writers on the output of each micro-batch.
+Using `foreachBatch`, you can use the batch data writers on the output of each micro-batch.
 - **Write to multiple locations** - If you want to write the output of a streaming query to multiple locations, then you can simply write the output DataFrame/Dataset multiple times.
 However, each attempt to write can